 Kiss your poor investment goodbye and get a tax break for doing it – that’s the idea behind tax-loss harvesting.
 And it can be a smart move to make as the year ends, as the potential to realize a gain on your underperforming investment wanes.

 Tax-loss harvesting is the process of writing off the losses on your investments in order to claim a tax deduction.
-To claim a loss on your current year’s taxes, you’ll have to sell the investment before the year ends, and then report the action when you file taxes for that year.
+To claim a loss on your current year’s taxes, you’ll have to sell the investment before the calendar year ends, and then report the action when you file taxes for the year.

 The IRS allows you to claim a net loss of up to $3,000 each year (for single filers and married filing jointly) from busted investments — and it’s usually a good idea to take full advantage.
 That $3,000 net loss could save you $720 in taxes at the 24 percent marginal tax bracket.

 A write-off reduces any other capital gains you’ve earned during the tax year, and it’s important to note that the deduction is a “net” loss.
 For example, you can earn $5,000 on one investment and lose $8,000 on another, and you can still claim the maximum $3,000 deduction.

 Even if you can’t claim the maximum $3,000 net loss, you can still reduce the value of your gains and save on taxes that way.
 So if you have a $4,000 gain and a $1,000 loss, you’d have net earnings of $3,000, saving you taxes on the additional thousand dollars that you wrote off.